taylorsyde/where-is-bigfoot/README.md

 # Our Team

-Our talented group of developers include:
+Our talented group of developers:

   - Celenia Chapa
   - Tyler Cutrer